jmservera/airsonic-advanced/install/aks/README.md

 but don't worry, we will go through them in this article too, and using the new *Microsoft.MgGraph* PowerShell module.

-Then you will need to have an AKS cluster with the Workload Identity enabled.
+Then you need to have an AKS cluster with the Workload Identity enabled.
 This is a feature that is still in preview, and you will need to enable it in your cluster.
 The steps to enable it are documented in this article:
 [Use managed identities in Azure Kubernetes Service][aks-wi].